Your ferry service for Thailand

 How to get to Koh Lanta (Krabi) and Koh Phi Phi

-These islands are located in the Andaman Sea, off the west coast of Thailand.
+These islands lay on the edge of the Andaman Sea, off the west coast of Thailand.
 You need to catch a ferry from Phuket, Krabi or Railay to get there.
-Ferry schedules times can vary by a large degree, depending on which pier you depart from.
+Ferry schedules times can vary by a large degree, depending on from which pier you depart.
 Railay is not an island but you would need to take a ferry from Ao Nang or Chaofa Pier to get there.

-Koh Lanta is accessible by car, by ferry which operates from November to April or private transfer.
-Taxi from Krabi Airport to the pier in Krabi Town takes 15 minutes and to the pier in Ao Nang 30 minutes.
-The ferries are available between Rossada Pier in Phuket and Koh Lanta via Ton sai Pier in Ko Phi Phi, Ao Nanag/Railay (4 hours).
+Koh Lanta is accessible by car.
+The car ferry operates from November to April.
+Also, an available option is a private transfer.
+Taxi from Krabi Airport to the pier in Krabi Town takes 15 minutes.
+The time is double If you travel to the pier in Ao Nang.
+The ferries are available to the main areas as Rassada Pier in Phuket or Koh Lanta.
+But mind there are usually stops at Ton sai Pier in Koh Phi Phi or Ao Nang or Railay beach.
+Altogether the trip to Phuket can be 4 hours long.
 Speedboats from Ko Phi Phi to Ko Lanta takes 70 minutes.
 Boats leave from Krabi Passenger Pier (Krabi Town) leaving approximately every 2 hours.
 Ferries leave from Nopparat Thara pier (Ao Nang), leaving via Railay West / Tonsai beach with a journey time of 2 hours 15 mins.

 The main departure/arrival port in Phuket is Rassada Pier in Phuket Town and is a one hour drive from Phuket Airport.
 In Krabi, you will find the main ferry pier in the south of Krabi Town under the name Klong Jirad Pier situated 30 minutes drive from Krabi Airport.